iotaledger/hornet/docs/post_installation/post_installation.md

 # Post-installation steps
-Once the Hornet is deployed, all parameters are set via configuration files.
+Once Hornet is deployed, all parameters are set via configuration files.

 ## Configuration
 The most important ones are:
-* `config.json`: include all configuration flags and their values
+* `config.json`: includes all configuration flags and their values
-* `peering.json`: include all connection details to your static peers (neighbors)
+* `peering.json`: includes all connection details to your static peers (neighbors)

 Since the Hornet node software is able to power original IOTA 1.0 network as well as IOTA 1.5 (aka Chrysalis), it is important to use respective `config.json` file that targets the IOTA network that we want.
 All configuration files that targets respective networks are available in [source code repo](https://github.com/gohornet/hornet/tree/master) on GitHub.

-Depending on installation path you selected, default config files may be also a part of the installation experience and so you may see the following configuration files at your deployment directory:
+Depending on the installation path you selected, default config files may be also be part of the installation process and so you may see the following configuration files at your deployment directory:
 ```bash
 config.json
 config_chrysalis_testnet.json